pvelleleth/ScholarSearch/README.md

-# Product Requirements Document (PRD)
+# AI-Powered search tool for PubMed

-## 1. Product Overview
+## 1. Overview
-**Product Name:** *(To Be Decided)*
+**Product Name:** PubMed AI

 **Description:**
-An AI-powered research tool designed to enhance PubMed search functionality with AI summarization and provide an interactive "Chat" experience with specific research papers.
+PubMed AI is a search tool designed to enhance the PubMed search experience through AI summarization and an interactive chat interface.
+This application allows users to efficiently discover, understand, and engage with medical literature.

 **Purpose:**
 To streamline the process of discovering and understanding research papers, saving researchers, students, and professionals time while improving insight extraction.